jgoalby/jgoalby.github.io/games/template/readme.md

 # TODOs

+- I suppose I could change the color of the checkbox button text on hover.
+- Settings from and to local storage.
+- Add list of settings so that they can be put onto the settings screen easier.
+- Need to have the sound option be observed.
+Put the make sound in the audio file?
+- Do I play music from the audio file?
+How could I do that?
+- Have a way to set the music volume
+- Fix globals somehow for settings.
+  - this.sys.game.globals.settings.getValue
+  - window.game isn't much better.
+Is that how I should reference it though?
+Look it up.
+- Make some kind of custom console instance

 - Work on preloader scene next
 - Put the text in the middle of the scene
 - Figure out resizing with the scene